SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-branch-logic.md

 Add three more questions to the file we already have.
 If you are short on inspiration, you could choose from this list:

 * Do you have a big assignment due the next day?
-* Do you have someone you want to meet?
 * Is it really far away?
 * Will it be mostly people you don't know?
+* Do you have someone you want to meet?
+* Did you promise someone a ride?

 The basic steps will be: